zhanggq96/zhanggq96.github.io/_posts/2017-06-07-kanji-frequency.markdown

 </div>
 </div>

+Notice all the green at the top?
+It means that Kanji with lower n-rank are being taught in earlier grades, which is almost certainly a reassuring sign!

-Kanji taught in elementary school doesn’t wander too far into obscure territory.
+Most of these Kanji don’t wander too far into obscure territory.
 The two exceptions are [汽][kanji-汽] (meaning steam, used in the compound for train/steam train) and [蚕][kanji-蚕] (meaning silkworm, used in the compound for silk).
 Even though they are not used frequently, the objects they represent may have once been predominant in the culture and lifestyle of the Japanese.
 Additionally, the character 汽 is very common in Chinese.
 These may have been influences in selecting them for the Jōyō Kanji, but this is just speculation on my part.

 Grade 7 is where the curriculum difficulty increases drastically.
 In fact, there are almost as many grade seven Kanji as there are 1-6 Kanji!
-We can see that the characters taught in these grades are composed of a mixture of all the n-rank classes, unlike the common-dominated characters taught in the lower grades.
+We can see that the characters taught in these grades are composed of a mixture of all the n-rank classes, unlike the green-dominated characters taught in the lower grades.
 96 of the Kanji taught have zero n-rank alongside 27 which have sub-500 n-rank and 161 with 500 < n-rank ≤ 1000.

 The two lowest sub-500 Kanji taught in grade seven are ranked ~270.
 They include [歳][kanji-歳] (counter for age) and [企][kanji-企] (scheme, plan).
 Both seem to be very common terms to me, and I was surprised to learn they are not taught sooner.
 But overall, it is quite reasonable to expect that some of these common characters get pushed back to the later grades; it’s just a fact of scheduling conflicts and statistics.

-The n-distribution of Kanji is very skewed towards common Kanji in the lower grades and abruptly becomes quite mixed in the middle grades.
-This system, in theory, looks like it would work rather well in preparing students to consume physical media: teach most of the common characters in elementary school.
-The natural thing to wonder next is, then, how do these trends extend to a more modern case such as Kanji usage over the internet?
+It appears that the n-distribution of Jōyō Kanji is very skewed towards common Kanji in the lower grades and abruptly becomes quite mixed in the middle grades.
+This system seems like it would work well in preparing students to consume physical media.
+But with the history surrounding its creation, one may wonder if the modern Jōyō Kanji are simply a revisioning of an artifact of the past.

+The natural thing way to test this is, then, how do these trends extend to a more modern case such as Kanji usage over the internet?

 I wanted to collect a large set of Japanese internet conversation data but wasn’t very familiar with many Japanese content boards.
 There were of course the Japanese equivalent and namesake/inspiration of 4-chan, 2ch (2ちゃんねる), and the popular video sharing site niconico (ニコニコ), but setting up a scraper for these was needlessly difficult.
 So I looked elsewhere for a relatively active, recent and diverse Japanese community with easily-scrapable public comments.
 And where else could I have found such a thing, [but on reddit?][jp-subreddits]